vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a client, I want to view the details of a request so that I can track its status and relevant information.
 - **Permissions/Role**: Client (requester or advertisement owner)
 - **Acceptance Criteria**:
-    - The requester can view the details of their own donation requests.
+    - The requester can view the details of their own requests.
-    - The advertisement owner can view donation requests made to their advertisements.
+    - The advertisement owner can view requests made to their advertisements.
-    - The response must include the request status, creation date, and associated advertisement details.

 ---